stikkireddy/react-azure-databricks-auth-example/README.md

 1. Clone the repo
 2. Make sure you have nodejs and npm installed
 3. Make sure you have python 3 installed
+4. Populate all the .env files in both the react app and the python backend with the appropriate values.
+Use the template .env.template to know what to fill out.
-4. Run `make install` to install the dependencies for both the python project and the react app
+5. Run `make install` to install the dependencies for both the python project and the react app
-5. Run `make run-backend` to start the backend
+6. Run `make run-backend` to start the backend
-6. Run `make run-ui` to start the UI
+7. Run `make run-ui` to start the UI

 ## Production